 In the case of a pension plan surplus, the ITA prohibits the making of contributions while the surplus exceeds 125% of the current value of the Plan's liabilities on a going-concern basis, if the Plan is also fully funded on a solvency basis (solvency ratio in excess of 105%).
 However, when the Plan is not fully funded on a solvency basis, the PBSA requires contributions from the plan sponsor and the ITA allows these contributions even if the surplus exceeds 125% of the current value of the Plan's liabilities on a going-concern basis.
-Last year, the January 1, 2021, actuarial results prepared by the Plan's independent actuaries concluded that the Plan had a strong funding position, both on a going-concern and a solvency basis.
-As a result, regulations under the ITA prohibited the Bank from contributing to the Plan after the actuarial valuation report was filed with the regulators in June 2021.
+Last year, the January 1, 2022, actuarial results prepared by the Plan's independent actuaries concluded that the Plan had a strong funding position on a going-concern basis but a deficit on a solvency basis.